Prooves/RepoTest3/README.md

 EDIT!

+"Do you know what the sad part is, Odo?
+I'm a very good tailor." - Elim Garak, to Odo

 "I believe in coincidences.
 Coincidences happen every day.
 But I don't *trust* coincidences." - Elim Garak, to Bashir

 "Well, the truth is usually just an excuse for a lack of imagination." - Elim Garak, to Bashir